jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 ## remove_generated_id_from_filenames

-Setting this to `true` (or selecting it) will remove the alphanumeric ID added to the end of filenames on some websites (ex.
-Cyberdrop).
+Setting this to `true` (or selecting it) will remove the alphanumeric ID added to the end of filenames on some websites (ex. `cyberdrop.me`).

 Multipart archives filenames will be fixed so they have the proper pattern of their format.